How Many Hours Should I Study for the GMAT?

 Use Top-Notch Prep Materials

 You’ve obtained your baseline GMAT score, and you have a solid study schedule in place.
-At this point, you’re ready to dive into your GMAT Focus preparation, but there’s one more important step.
+At this point, you’re ready to dive into your GMAT preparation, but there’s one more important step.
 To achieve your score goal, you will require excellent study resources.
 There’s nothing more costly than investing your time learning subpar content, strategies, skills, and techniques.
 You must get your GMAT studying off on the right foot in order to end on a successful note.

 You might feel the desire to dive right into the Official Guide (OG) and start answering random practice problems.
 But you should fight that inclination: answering questions haphazardly won’t help you develop the knowledge and skills you need.
-Instead, research the GMAT Focus study tools available.
+Instead, research the GMAT study tools available.
 Then, you can select a comprehensive resource that works with your learning style.

 Do your homework.
 Talk to people you know who have successfully prepared for the GMAT, such as friends or coworkers.
 Browse course reviews written by former GMAT students.
-Consider enrolling in a few free or low-cost trials for GMAT Focus prep courses.
+Consider enrolling in a few free or low-cost trials for GMAT prep courses.
 When you have spent time with each of them, you’ll have a better idea of which one is best for you.

 TTP PRO TIP: